majk-p/functor-on-a-tree/marp-slides.md

 BFSTest:
   + should visit nodes in expected order 0.078s
   + should produce paddings 0.018s
-  + should produce extended positions 0.007s
+  + should produce extended alignments 0.007s
 ```

 ---